 Tutorial: Creating a native module

-A tutorial on creating a native module with Expo modules API.
+A tutorial on creating a native module that persists settings with Expo Modules API.

-In this tutorial, we are going to build a module that stores the user's preferred app theme - either dark, light, or system.
+In this tutorial, we are going to build a module that stores the user's preferred app theme: either dark, light, or system.
 We'll use UserDefaults on iOS and SharedPreferences on Android.
 It is possible to implement web support using localStorage, but we'll leave that as an exercise for the reader.

 1. Initialize a new module